Zowe-Java-SDK/ZosShell/README.md

 Logging framework log4j2 is configured for the project. log4j2 configuration is located under src/main/resources/log4j2.xml.

-It is configured to produce output logging while application is running under the running directory where the application was kicked off.
+It is configured to produce output logging while the application is running under the running directory where the application was kicked off.

 You are free to change configuration accordingly for your needs.